-Alarm interrupt is enabled by setting hour and minute data to the INT1 register (or INT2 register) and turning the status register's INT1AE to "1" and INT1ME and INT1FE to "0" (or INT2AE to "1" and INT2ME and INT2FE to "0").
-When set hour data is met, low is output from the INT1 terminal (or INT2 terminal).
-Since the output is held, rewrite INT1AE (or INT2AE) of the status register to "0" through serial communication to turn the output to high (OFF state).
+Alarm interrupt is enabled by setting hour and minute data to the INT1 register and turning the status register's INT1AE to "1" and INT1ME and INT1FE to "0".
+When set hour data is met, low is output from the INT1 terminal.
+Since the output is held, rewrite INT1AE of the status register to "0" through serial communication to turn the output to high (OFF state).
+When you perform DISABLE or ENABLE communication while the corresponding signal is being retained (for one minute), "Low" signal is output from the INT1 terminal again.